NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/dog-bone-knife.md

 weight: 1
 value: "150"
 subvalue: "gp"
+group: "Knife"
 invest:
 usage: "held in one hand "
 license: "ORC"
 identify:
-description: "The blade of this _+1 striking dagger_ is made from the thigh bone of a canine that died in the act of protecting its master.
+description: "The blade of this _[[Weapon Potency (+1)|+1]] [[striking]] [[dagger]]_ is made from the thigh bone of a canine that died in the act of protecting its master.
 A werecreature or other creature willingly under the effects of a non-permanent polymorph effect damaged by a _dog-bone knife_ must attempt a DC 19 Will check save or immediately revert to its natural form-this has no effect on a creature unwillingly polymorphed.
 On a successful save, the creature is temporarily immune to this effect for 1 minute.
 Kushtakas and other creatures vulnerable to canines take a -2 circumstance penalty to saves against this effect, and this weapon overcomes any resistance such creatures have to physical attacks."
 powerTitle1:
 actionEconomy1:
 type1: